WRVE: Rock 99

 As FM radio listening grew during the 1970s, the 99.5 frequency played host to several formats.
-In 1973, it began airing TM's syndicated and automated Top 40 "Stereo Rock" format, calling itself "Rock 99."
-The same TM format and announcer was used at other FM stations in Upstate New York during this period, including WYUT (now WXUR) in Herkimer (Utica-Rome), WKFM (now WBBS) in Fulton/Syracuse, WNOZ (now WIII) in Cortland/Ithaca, WPXY in Rochester and WBEN-FM (now WTSS) in Buffalo.
+In 1973, it began airing TM's syndicated and automated Top 40 "Stereo Rock" format, calling itself "Rock 99".
+The same TM format and announcer was used at other FM stations in Upstate New York during this period, including WYUT (now WXUR) in Herkimer (Utica-Rome), WKFM (now WBBS) in Fulton–Syracuse, WNOZ (now WIII) in Cortland–Ithaca, WPXY in Rochester and WBEN-FM (now WBKV) in Buffalo.
 In 1981, WGFM switched to a live adult contemporary format, known as "99 - The Light".

 In 1983, the station returned to Top 40 (this time with live personalities) as "99 GFM" and spent much of the 1980s in pursuit of competitor, 92.3 WFLY.
-By 1985, "99 GFM" had become the dominant Top 40 station in the Albany market.
-But within two years, ratings began to erode.
+By 1985, "99 GFM" had become the dominant Top 40 station in the Albany market; within two years, ratings began to erode.
 It was during this period that General Electric sold WGFM and WGY.
 The stations subsequently changed owners several times during the following decade.

 Electric 99

 In 1987, WGFM brought in noted radio consultant Mike Joseph, who constructed an updated version of his successful Hot Hits Top 40 format.
-With the region's long association with General Electric, and many potential listeners employed by G.E., he dubbed the station "Electric 99."
+With the region's long association with General Electric, and many potential listeners employed by G.E., he dubbed the station "Electric 99".
 The longtime WGFM call letters were switched to WGY-FM.
 The station repeatedly played only the top 30 songs of the day along with a few cuts from the top selling albums, hosted by lively disc jockeys who promoted the music, ran contests and talked up local high schools and colleges.

 With its ratings on the decline, WGY-FM changed its format to Oldies in October 1990.
 This occurred during a period when two other stations in the market were already airing Oldies music.